wadspen/academic-site/content/personal/_index.md

 living.
 It's increasingly important to me to write down my experiences, and I'm attempting to share more freely those experiences with anyone who cares to hear them.
 There are many things that make me who I am.
-I am fun-loving and rarely serious, but I am also intensely spiritual and always hoping to make someone else's life better.
+I am fun-loving and occasionally serious, but I am also intensely spiritual and always hoping to make someone else's life better.